edanalytics/dbt_synth_data/README.md

 ```
 `values` is a required list of strings, floats, or integers; it has no default.

 `weights` is an optional list of integers.
 It's length should be the same the length of `values`.
 If `weights` is omitted, each of the `values` will be equally likely.
-Otherwise, the integers indicate likelihood; in the example above, the value `5` will be six times as prevalent as the value `9`.
+Otherwise, the integers indicate likelihood; in the example above, the value `5` will be about six times as prevalent as the value `9`.

 Avoid using `weights` with a large sum; this will generate long `case` statements which can run slowly.
 </details>